Huevos Rancheros Recipe2014-08-04

 Make A Casserole Out Of Our Huevos Rancheros Recipe

 As a casserole you can make 8 servings which means using 8 eggs.

 With a casserole you may wish to use a melting cheese instead of or in addition to the cotija cheese which doesn’t melt.
 It’s up to you.
 Monterey jack or a Mexican blend work well.

 Make the rancheros sauce as above.
 Line a 9 x 13 oven proof dish with 8 softened corn tortillas just like above.
 Let the tips of the tortilla stick up above the dish a little so you can see them.
 It’s fine if the tortillas overlap.

 Spoon a layer of sauce over the tortillas.
 Then cook the eggs in a large frying pan.
 You may have to do it in batches, say 4 eggs at a time.

 Carefully place the cooked eggs in the casserole trying not to break the yolks.
 I know you can do it!

 After all the eggs are in the dish, you decide if you need a little more rancheros sauce.
 Don’t skimp here as the sauce makes the dish.

-Sprinkle cheese over all and place in the oven under the broiler to just melt the cheese, for 1 to 2 minutes or until the cheese melts.
+Sprinkle cheese over all and place in the oven under the broiler (at about the middle of the oven) to just melt the cheese, for 30 seconds to 2 minutes or until the cheese melts.